profmarcondes/emb22109_old/labs/lab02/README.md

 configfs interface, which allows from user-space to create USB devices providing an arbitrary set of functionalities[^usb_gadget].
 [^usb_gadget]: See https://elinux.org/images/e/ef/USB_Gadget_Configfs_API_0.pdf for more details

 Since the setup of such a USB gadget is not trivial, we provide a ready-to-use shell script that we will add to the init scripts of the Buildroot system.
-The script is called `S30usbgadget` and is available from this lab data directory at (files/S30usbgadget).
+The script is called `S30usbgadget` and is available from this repository in [/labs/lab02/files/S30usbgadget](./files/S30usbgadget).

 We could copy this script directly to our SD card, but this would mean that the next time we reflash the SD card with the root filesystem produced by Buildroot, we would lose those changes.